-Based on the agro-climatic and topographic conditions, the district can be divided into three regions, namely: The uplands, the middle and the low lands, which are suitable for growing a number of crops.
+Based on the agro-climatic and topographic conditions, the district can be divided into three regions, namely: The uplands, The Middle and The low lands, which are suitable for growing a number of crops.
 The proximity of equator, its topography and other climate factors favour the growth of various crops.
-Minimum temperature 24°C prevailing is and maximum temperature is 34°C. Unlike other district in Tamil Nadu, it has a rainfall both during the South West and the North East monsoons.
-The South West monsoon period starts from the month of June and ends in September, The North East monsoon period starts from October and ends in the middle of December.
-The average rainfall of the district is 1456.8 mm per annum.
+Minimum temperature prevailing is 24°C and maximum temperature is 34°C. Unlike other district in Tamil Nadu, it has a rainfall both during the South West and the North East monsoons.
+The South West monsoon period starts from the month of June and ends in September, While the North East monsoon period starts from October and ends in the middle of December.
+The average rainfall of the district is 1456.8 mm. per annum.
 From 2005 onwards the annual rainfall is estimated to be 1006 mm.
-Unlike other districts in Tamil Nadu, Kanyakumari receives a fairly good rainfall from both southwest and northeast monsoons.
+Unlike other Districts in Tamil Nadu, Kanyakumari receives a fairly good rainfall from both southwest and northeast monsoons.
 Southwest monsoon accounts for 32.6%, Northeast monsoon being 42.5%, winter being 3.3% and summer being 21.6% of total rainfall.